Murray Fraser Hall, 2500 University Drive NW, Calgary, Alberta T2N 1N4

 Career and Professional Development

-The UCalgary Faculty of Law’s Career and Professional Development Office “CPDO” enjoys a deservedly strong reputation.
+The UCalgary Faculty of Law’s Career and Professional Development Office (CPDO) enjoys a deservedly strong reputation.
 The CPDO acts as a liaison between our students and the wider legal community in Calgary, across the country, and around the world.
-UCalgary Law is proud of our stellar articling placement rate, reporting consistently (in both good and challenging economic times) as one of the highest in Canada and speaking to the high calibre of Calgary Law graduates as well as the dedication of the professional staff that make up our CPDO team.
+UCalgary Law is proud of our stellar articling placement rate reporting consistently (in both good and challenging economic times) as one of the highest in Canada and speaking to the high caliber of Calgary Law graduates as well as the dedication of the professional staff that make up our CPDO team.

 Academic Success and Personal Well-Being

 The UCalgary Faculty of Law recently established the role of Director, Academic & Student Services (the “Director”).
 The role of the Director (a former practicing lawyer) is to further the academic mission of the law school and contribute to the well-being and overall success of students.
-The Director provides personalized support, in addition to academic advice, including general faculty and university advice, and specific advice on program and course selection and academic success to all students in the JD program, including dual-degree students (Houston) and joint-degree students (JD/MBA, JD/MPP), as well as incoming and outgoing international exchange students and incoming and outgoing Letter of Permission (LOP) students.
+The Director provides academic advice, including general faculty and university advice, and specific advice on program and course selection and academic success to all students in the JD program, including dual-degree students (Houston) and joint-degree students (JD/MBA, JD/MPP), as well as incoming and outgoing international exchange students and incoming and outgoing Letter of Permission (LOP) students.
 Guidance is provided in establishing individual student goals and objectives and feedback is provided with respect to student plans.
+The Director also provides personal support and is able to refer students to a variety of resources aimed at promoting the well-being of law students, including an on-site psychologist, a campus Wellness Centre, and other community resources.